jolod/presentation-fp-python/slides.md

 * Variants model branching, in contrast to aggregations.
 * Python (and most OO languages) do not support branching on variants syntactically (except booleans).
 * Variants ~~ visitor pattern.
-  * Visitor implementations is rare in OOP, but variants are *everywhere* in FP.
+  * Visitor implementations are rare in OOP, but variants are *everywhere* in FP.

 Remember: booleans are variants.